hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Or you should at least use, that find returns a position, where the needle was located.. your replace now repeats the job from start.. imho.. you can just use replace without the find.

 [16:04:28](#1675872268622MmzdX:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I would guess the most inefficient part by far is setting `face/selected` multiple times í ½í¸‰
+I would guess the most inefficient part by far is setting `face/selected` multiple times ğŸ˜‰

 [16:05:09](#1675872309623RcnXQ:gitter.im) <hiiamboris (NOT THIS ONE)>: but I agree with Oldes that there are more interesting ways to write this function